dofloinn/Fallout3rdYear/1_ClientServingProgramming/00 General.md

 - Transport Layer (Operational concepts: Services and protocols, transport addresses and connections, etc.)
 - Application Layer (Common networked applications)
 - The Berkeley Sockets API - The Socket Abstraction (Socket primitives, addressing, inter-process communications, iterative and concurrent applications etc.)

+<mark style="background: #FF5582A6;">Exam Topics (from Polina):</mark>
+no q6
+no operations state transition no protocol architecture no encapsulation no list of services by transport layer no byte ordering

+defo HTTP, topic 5 and 7
+connections, flow control, bytes, wireshark http req/responses - headers